xaviigna/glide-simpleicons/README.md

 ## Technical Details

-- Icons are fetched from the Simple Icons CDN (jsDelivr)
+- Icons are bundled from the official [`simple-icons`](https://github.com/simple-icons/simple-icons) repo (see `assets/simple`)
-- SVG paths are extracted and rendered with custom colors
-- Icons maintain their 24x24 viewBox for proper scaling
-- Caching is implemented for better performance
+- By default the plugin fetches icons from `https://xaviigna.github.io/glide-simpleicons/assets/simple`
+- Set `window.SIMPLE_ICONS_BASE_URL` before loading `function.js` if you host the assets elsewhere
+- SVGs are recolored, resized, and returned as base64 data URLs so Glide columns resolve instantly
+- A tiny in-memory cache prevents repeat network calls inside the Experimental Code runtime

 ## License